Shmuma/pytorch_tests/pract_rl/hw6.5/questions/README.md

 This code trains language model on [quora questions kaggle dataset](https://www.kaggle.com/c/quora-question-pairs) using PyTorch.
 Pre-trained glove embeddings were used as initial values [glove 6B 50d embeddings](https://nlp.stanford.edu/projects/glove/).

+Input data contains 537k questions with total of 7.5m tokens.
+Glove embeddings dictionary was filtered with tokens present in training data and final dictionary has 64517 words.

 The main goal was to implement and benchmark gpu-efficient softmax approximations.

 ## Model